 All over the internet, there are many descriptions of what DevOps is.
 So, what is DevOps really for those who do not know?
-DevOps is a software development model that emphasizes collaboration and coordination across distributed teams.
+DevOps is a software development model emphasizing collaboration and coordination across distributed teams.
 It has become popular over the past decade because it helps developers manage and deploy software products more effectively.
 It is designed to speed up the process of creating software by breaking down silos and reducing communication barriers.
 It aims to improve the overall quality of software development and reduce errors.

 DevOps is a subdivision of Site Reliability Engineering.
 DevOps/Platform Engineers are professionals that usually come from either a systems background that has deep experience in coding and scripting or a backend developer who shifted interest more towards distributed systems.

 Operating Systems – Learn & Master Linux

 I can not stress how crucial it is to learn and master Linux as an SRE and DevOps Engineer.
 Linux is the core of the craft as an SRE and DevOps Engineer should be the magician behind the scenes in building, maintaining, and securing the core operating system layer for all the software stacks.
 Everything in the world, well let me rephrase almost and I mean almost everything in the world runs on Linux.
 Learn the difference between a hard link and a soft link, permissions, Linux commands from beginner to advanced, processes, networking, routing, performance tuning, and troubleshooting.
 There are a bunch of Linux Operating Systems that you can pick and choose from like Ubuntu Linux, Arch, Redhat, CentOS, and many more.
 Choose your destined Linux OS for your SRE and DevOps journey.

 Web Servers & Proxies – Learn Nginx or Traefik